olafhappy/learning-from-human-preferences/README.md

   extreme."
 I wasn't sure how to implement this - at least, I couldn't see a way to implement it that would actually affect the gradients - so we just do the softmax directly.

-## Code Credits
-All files except HumanPreferencesEnvWrapper were predominantly written by Matthew Rahtz, with some minor changes as part of this refactor.